equinor/fmu-tools/docs/rms_import_localmodule.rst

 The library is outside RMS
 --------------------------

-Sometimes it is convinient that the library is made outside RMS, and the same function can then be applied with a `path` keyword::
+Sometimes it is convenient that the library is made outside RMS, and the same function can then be applied with a `path` keyword::

     import fmu.tools as tools